Toddler shoes

 Toddler shoes are shoes designed and marketed for toddlers, i.e. children between the ages of 1 and 3.
 They may be appropriate when children start kindergarten and learn to walk.
 Toddler shoes are used primarily for protection and warmth in cold weather, and should be ergonomic and have a good fit.
 It is important that the shoes are not too small.

 Shoes are not a natural part of the body.
 There is a widespread misconception used in marketing that shoes give children better balance and coordination, and are thus an aid for them to learn to walk.
 However, it is recommended that the amount of shoe wear among young children be limited.
-Children do not actually need shoes, according to Mike O'Neil, an orthopedist and spokesman for the British Society of Chiropodists and Podiatrists.
+From a functional perspective children should not need shoes, but hazardous modern environments make them necessary according to Mike O'Neill, an orthopedist and spokesman for the British Society of Chiropodists and Podiatrists.
 In any case, children do not need shoes until they can walk on their own and need to walk outdoors.
 In general, excessive early use of shoes can negatively affect foot development, and research has shown that children who walk more barefoot learn to walk faster, develop the muscles and ligaments of the foot better, and have better posture, balance and the ability to orient themselves.
 According to Ingvil Øien, senior lecturer in the physiotherapy program at Oslo University College, young children under the age of 2 should "go barefoot indoors as much as possible, when the environment or temperature makes it difficult to leave their shoes outside".
 It can be beneficial to wear as few shoes as possible when situations allow, such as indoors and during many outdoor activities in the summer.
 Walking barefoot helps stimulate the muscles under the foot.

 Some shoes are designed for kids who are still crawling, and they usually have a thinner sole than ordinary shoes.
 These are only meant for warmth and protection, but children who crawl will often benefit more from anti-slip socks or being barefoot.